 He’d barely taken a dozen steps when the ground heaved.

-The scorched dirt beneath his feet splintered, flinging clumps of crumbling rock in all directions.
+The scorched dirt beneath his feet splintered, flinging clumps of crumbling rock in all directions and tossing him about.
 He scrambled for solid land, raking at the earth.
 His fingers found a tree root, thin and strong.
 He clung to it with one hand, pawing at the ground around him for a second handhold.

 Bony hands clawed through the cracks.
 They grasped his robe, hauling him deeper into the sinkhole.
 Their weight on his clothes grew heavier with each second.
 Stitching groaned, threatening to break.
 Already, his boots were gone, swallowed by the churning ground.

 The root he clung to so ferociously bent.
 He dug into the sod surrounding it, seeking to unearth more.
 His fingers carved out great trenches, but there was nothing to be had.

 “Join us,” dusty voices echoed from the very air.

 Faces broke through the earth.
 Black and bleeding.
 Melted.
 They stared at him with empty and weeping sockets.
 “You belong here,” their fleshless jaws creaked.
 “Down amongst the dead.
 Embrace the earth.
 Join us in the ashes of your failure.”

 The clammy coldness of the earth greeted his legs.
 He was torn from the side of the hole.
 Bony arms wrapped around his chest, chilling his heart.

 “He has joined us,” a jawless face hissed into his ear.

 All around, the walls began to cave in.
 Mud, thick and slimy, covered his torso.
 Much of the grasping hands had fallen away, only the corpse on his back remained.